-- (i) First question consisting of 10 short answer type based upon the entire syllabus. (each carrying 2 marks) will be compulsory. - (ii) Students will attempt 1 out of 2 questions from each of the four units (15 marks each). - (iii) Candidates are allowed to use non-scientific calculator.
+- (i) First question consisting of 8 short answer questions (based upon the entire syllabus), out of which 5 questions are to be attempted (each carrying 3 marks). - (ii) Students will attempt 1 out of 2 questions from each of four units (15 marks each). - (iii) Candidates are allowed to use non-scientific calculator.